ITI/mrnes/docs/mrnes.md

 **EndptDesc**

 In **mrnes** we use a general description of an "endpoint" to refer to any device that is performing computation.
 It might be a low-powered host or even lower-powered sensor, or may be an enterprise server.
 From the **mrnes** point of view the important thing is that it is a platform for executing computations and that it connects to at least one network.
 The processing simulated at an endpoint depends on the number of cores that are assumed to be in use (as the model supports parallel execution of computational tasks) and so the description names the number of cores.
+An endpoint may have one or more hardware accelerators for specific computations, the EndptDesc includes a dictionary that maps the name of accelerator to the model type.
 The endpoint has at least one network interface, possibly more, and so the EndptDesc includes a list of interface descriptions.
 Finally, the model of the CPU used by the Endpt is given, as this is needed when looking up the execution times of computations performed on that Endpt.

 ```
 name: ENDPTNAME
 groups: [GROUPNAME]
 model: CPUMODEL
 cores: int
+accel:  map[ACCELNAME]ACCELMODEL
 interfaces: [IntrfcDesc]
 ```